 The 1945 Nobel Prize in Chemistry

 In 1945, Virtanen received the Nobel Prize in chemistry primarily for the development of the AIV method for preserving animal feed, which does not destroy important ingredients such as vitamins.
 He achieved this by using special silage methods after harvesting protein-rich fodder plants.
 Later, he also developed a method for milk production using protein-free cows’ nutrition.
 The prestige conferred by the Nobel Prize brought Virtanen invitations, honorary doctorates and membership in foreign academies of science.
 He was a member of the Finnish, Norwegian, Swedish, Flemish, Bavarian, and Pontifical Academies of Science, and of the Swedish and Danish Academies of Engineering Sciences.
 He was an honorary member of learned societies in Finland, Sweden, Austria, Edinburgh, and the US, and received honorary degrees of the Universities of Lund, Paris, Giessen, and Helsinki, the Royal Technical College at Stockholm, and the Finland Institute of Technology.

 Starting from 1948 Virtanen was a member and President of the State Academy of Science and Arts in Finland.
 From 1949 he was a corresponding member of the Bavarian Academy of Sciences .
 In 1963 he was elected a member of the German Academy of Natural Scientists Leopoldina, in 1969 to the National Academy of Sciences.
 During his later research, he developed partially synthetic cattle feeds and he headed the Valio Laboratory until the late 1960s.
-Artturi Virtanen died of pneumonia in November 1973, following a broken femur from a fall few weeks prior.
+Artturi Virtanen died of pneumonia in November 1973, at age 78, following a broken femur from a fall few weeks prior.

 References and Further Reading: